In a perfect world, contractors could select just one construction software product from one vendor to run all aspects of their business:

 Within six months of starting the business, however, Beard Construction realized the basic off-the-shelf accounting system was incapable of keeping pace with the company’s rapid growth.
 “We saw that we had to have something more capable of handling the size company we appeared to be growing into,” Coleman says.

-Beard sought a best-of-breed accounting package to handle the company’s labor-intensive job costing and reporting requirements, as well as an upgraded system capable of integrating with the estimating system for greater efficiency and productivity.
+Beard sought the best accounting software to handle the company’s labor-intensive job costing and reporting requirements, as well as an upgraded system capable of integrating with the estimating system for greater efficiency and productivity.

 Functionality Versus Shallow Features

-Instead, HTH Companies uses a takeoff/estimating system specific to mechanical insulation contractors and a construction-specific job cost accounting system designed for labor-intensive contractors that includes a basic project management module.
+Instead, HTH Companies uses takeoff and estimating software specific to mechanical insulation contractors and construction job cost accounting software designed for labor-intensive contractors that include basic project management software.
 Having separate software products that handle specific functions is a major benefit, Hellebusch says, not a liability.

 How does a contractor decide which software solutions will best serve the company?
 Is an à la carte best-of-breed solution or a buffet-style integrated system better?